oneillkyle/portfolio/t5_wiki/README.md

 ## Memory Management

-For large datasets, the pipeline uses **streaming mode** to avoid loading all data into RAM:
+For large datasets, you have two efficient options:

+1) **Preprocess + Cache (fastest training):**
+  - Run `preprocess_cache` once to create a tokenized Arrow dataset
+  - Training then reads the cached dataset with parallel DataLoader workers

+2) **Streaming Mode (no preprocessing):**
   - Datasets are loaded incrementally during training
   - Only `val_size` examples are kept in memory for validation
-- Supports datasets of any size without OOM errors
+  - Supports datasets of any size without OOM errors (slower per step)

 ## Output Files & Logs